itxbasit/itxbasit/README.md

 👋 Hello, World!
 I'm Abdul Basit Arif

-🚀 A Fullstack Developer on a mission to build powerful, user-centric applications that solve real-world problems.
+🚀 A Fullstack Engineer on a mission to build powerful, user-centric applications that solve real-world problems.
 I'm always curious, always learning, and always pushing the boundaries of what's possible in tech.

 🛠️ Tech Toolbox